.avif)

 Throughout the home, practical elegance drives every decision.
 Two redesigned bathrooms echo each other with wood vanities, bold marble floors, and refined accent tile, while the child’s bedroom introduces playful color and built-in flexibility to grow with the family.

-Finished with thoughtful touches, including plaster crown molding, recessed lighting, crystal hardware, and a mirrored bar niche, this Carnegie Hill renovation delivers modern comfort with timeless restraint.
-The result is a light-filled Manhattan home designed for family life, effortless hosting, and years of everyday enjoyment.
+Finished with plaster crown molding and recessed lighting, plus crystal hardware around a mirrored bar niche, the Carnegie Hill home delivers modern comfort with restraint.
 View our full condo renovation at 8 East 83rd Street.

 MIN.jpg)

-All of our Manhattan co-op renovations follow the same integrated design-build process, built to manage complex approvals, anticipate engineering and board requirements, and align every detail from concept through completion.
+Every Manhattan co-op renovation here follows the same integrated design-build process, built to manage complex approvals and anticipate board and engineering requirements, aligning each detail from concept to completion.

-Each Manhattan co-op renovation, from Fifth Avenue to the Upper West Side, demonstrates how Gallery’s full-service approach simplifies one of the most demanding renovation environments in the country.
-By housing architecture, interior design, and construction under one roof in NoMad, we maintain consistency across drawings, documentation, and execution.
-This eliminates the disconnect that often occurs when multiple firms handle different phases, creating a key advantage when co-op boards and review architects require absolute precision and accountability.
+Each project, from Fifth Avenue to the Upper West Side, shows how a full-service approach simplifies one of the most demanding renovation environments in the country.
+Holding design and construction under one roof in NoMad keeps the drawings and documentation consistent with what gets built.
+That continuity removes the disconnect that appears when separate firms handle different phases, which matters most when co-op boards and review architects expect precision and accountability.

-In NYC, even the best Manhattan co-op renovations design stalls without the right paperwork.
-Thankfully for our clients, our seasoned team of project liaisons manage every layer of the co-op approval process on their behalf, from preparing alteration agreements and load letters to coordinating with the building’s reviewing engineer, board architect, and the DOB.
-Decades of experience have taught us how to anticipate common points of contention, whether that may be structural modifications, mechanical noise, waterproofing, or electrical loads, allowing us to resolve before escalation.
-This foresight allows us to keep projects moving smoothly through approvals while protecting both design intent and project timeline.
+In NYC, even the best-designed co-op renovation stalls without the right paperwork.
+Our project liaisons manage every layer of the co-op approval process for clients, from preparing alteration agreements and load letters to coordinating with the building’s reviewing engineer and board architect, and with the DOB.

-Co-op buildings across Manhattan present distinct architectural legacies, from pre-war detailing to post-war layouts that favor utility over flow.
-Our design philosophy embraces those differences, preserving craftsmanship wherever possible and reimagining outdated layouts for contemporary living.
-Every space is treated as a bridge between preservation and progress, respecting the bones of the building while introducing modern materials, systems, and functionality that enhance everyday living.
+Co-op buildings across Manhattan carry distinct architectural legacies, from pre-war detailing to post-war layouts that favor utility over flow.
+Our design philosophy works with those differences, preserving craftsmanship where it counts and reimagining dated layouts for contemporary living.
+We treat each space as a link between preservation and progress, respecting the bones of the building while adding the modern materials and systems that make daily life better.

-Co-op renovations in Manhattan require coordination not just with our clients, but with layers of oversight—boards, management, supers, and neighbors.
-Clients often cite our communication and organization as what distinguishes us most.
-We handle the daily coordination, documentation, and scheduling so homeowners can stay focused on the outcome, not the process.
-From the first meeting through final sign-off, clients have one dedicated team managing all communication channels, ensuring clarity every step of the way.
+Co-op renovations in Manhattan call for coordination well beyond the client, reaching boards, management, supers, and neighbors.
+Clients most often point to our communication and organization as what sets us apart.
+We carry the daily coordination and scheduling, along with the documentation, so homeowners can stay focused on the result.
+From the first meeting to final sign-off, one dedicated team manages every channel of communication for clarity at each step.

-At Gallery, we see every Manhattan co-op renovation as both a creative and technical journey.
-From early feasibility studies and architectural drawings to DOB filings, construction, and final finishes, our team stays involved throughout.
-This continuity minimizes miscommunication, speeds up approvals, and keeps craftsmanship consistent.
-The outcome is a process as deliberate as the design itself—where board requirements are met, building integrity is preserved, and each client’s vision becomes a reality that stands the test of time.
+At Gallery, every Manhattan co-op renovation is a creative and technical journey at once.
+Our team stays involved from early feasibility studies and architectural drawings through DOB filings, construction, and final finishes.
+That continuity cuts miscommunication and speeds approvals while keeping craftsmanship steady.
+The outcome is a process as deliberate as the design, where board requirements are met and building integrity holds while each client’s vision becomes a home that lasts.

 View our portfolio of NYC co-op renovation before afters, learn more about Gallery, or simply contact us.

-We are an award-winning design-build firm in New York City with a full-service approach to residential renovations that includes everything from interior design and architectural services to facilitating building management and board approval, to construction and construction management.
-We’re experts in renovating pre-war homes, kitchens, bathrooms, flooring, sourcing custom pieces, building entirely new rooms (or even balconies), millwork, and all that falls in between.
-Let Gallery bring your dream home to life.
+We are an award-winning design-build firm in New York City with a full-service approach to residential renovations, covering interior design and architecture, building management and board approval, and construction management.
+We renovate pre-war homes and full kitchens and baths, handle flooring and custom millwork, and build new rooms when a plan calls for it.
+Let Gallery bring your home to life.